 Jonno campaigned on a bold platform focussed on making our city more sustainable, equitable and democratic, and addressing the negative impacts of gentrification and speculative property investment.
 He is firmly opposed to unsustainable, profit-oriented over-development, and believes that residents should have more say over how their city changes and evolves.

 Jonathan is running again for election in March 2020, and is prioritising local issues such as housing affordability and economic justice, improving public transport, creating more walkable pedestrian-friendly neighbourhoods, greening our city, greater support for the arts and community events, and great transparency and democratic accountability in local government.

 Jonathan supports the Greens’ core values of ecological sustainability, grassroots participatory democracy, social justice, and peace & non-violence.

-I want to reshape Brisbane’s local governance systems to be decentralised and less hierarchical.
-Wherever possible, decisions should be made at the neighbourhood level, rather than top-down from City Hall.
+"My primary goal as an elected representative is to help reshape our local governance systems to be less centralised and less hierarchical.
+As much as possible, decisions should be made at the neighbourhood level, rather than top down from City Hall."

 The Gabba Ward